 The Education Research Initiative collaborates with researchers who are working to improve undergraduate education at UC Irvine.
 Part of this collaboration can include access to institutional data.
 Below are the procedures for requesting data, according to its intended use.

 This option is for community members who are conducting education research projects with an intent to publish or present the results.
 An IRB is required for access to this data.
 More information about IRB for education research can be found here.

 - Complete this form to start the data request.
 This must be done by a Senate faculty member listed on your IRB.
 We may contact you to further discuss your research project and clarify your data needs.

 - List of available variables: Data abstraction sheet

 If the form does not have the variables you need, or if you have any other issues, please contact Kameryn Denaro at firstname.lastname@example.org.

 Data will be shared through a secure channel.

 Course and Department analysis by faculty members:

 Senate faculty who are working to improve teaching and student success in their departments or courses are eligible for access to certain institutional data that will enable them to make specific changes to teaching and courses to improve student success.
+The difference between this option and the “Education Research for Publication” option above is that this is intended purely for internal purposes and cannot be shared beyond the campus.
 This process requires:

 - A Letter of Legitimate Educational Interest from your chair or dean (a letter template is here).
 To learn more about legitimate educational interest at UCI, go to this student records policy and search for “130.290”.